top of page

 Then you will be able to test and approve what God’s will is—

-his good, pleasing and perfect will (Rm 12:2).
+his good, pleasing and perfect will (Romans 12:2).

 Prepare your minds by the Word this season.

-Read the Story afresh.
+Read the Story anew.

 Read of the angel’s visitation, their grand announcement, their praise of God.